-SpaceFibre (ECSS-E-ST-50-11C) is a very high-speed serial data-link ECSS standard which is intended for use in data-handling networks with high data-rate payloads.
-SpaceFibre can operate over fibre-optic and electrical cable and supports data rates of 6.25 Gbit/s.
+SpaceFibre is a very high-speed serial data-link developed by the University of Dundee for ESA which is intended for use in datahandling networks with high data-rate payloads.
+SpaceFibre is able to operate over fibre-optic and copper cable and support data rates of 3.125 Gbit/s and up to 6.25 Gbit/s in the future.
 It aims to complement the capabilities of the widely used SpaceWire onboard networking standard: improving the data rate by a factor of 15, reducing the cable mass and providing galvanic isolation.
-The use of the Multi-Lane capabilities provide data rates in excess of 50 Gbit/s.
+The use of the Multi-Lane allows data-rates in excess of 40 Gbits/s.

 SpaceFibre provides a coherent quality of service (QoS) mechanism able to support bandwidth reserved, scheduled and priority based qualities of service.
-It improves considerably the fault detection, isolation and recovery (FDIR) capabilities provided by SpaceWire.
+It improves considerably the fault detection, isolation and recovery (FDIR) capability provided by SpaceWire.

-The SpaceFibre interface is designed to be implemented efficiently, requiring substantially fewer logic gates than a Serial RapidIO interface, for example.
-Furthermore, SpaceFibre uses the same packet level protocol as SpaceWire (ECSS-E-ST-50-12C), enabling simple connection between existing SpaceWire equipment and high-speed SpaceFibre links and networks.
+The SpaceFibre interface is designed to be implemented efficiently, requiring substantially fewer logic gates than a RapidIO interface.
+Furthermore, SpaceFibre uses the same packet level protocol as SpaceWire, enabling simple connection between existing SpaceWire equipment and high-speed SpaceFibre links and networks.

-SpaceFibre supports high data rate payloads, for example synthetic aperture radar and hyperspectral optical instruments.
-It provides robust, long distance communications for launcher applications and supports avionics applications with deterministic delivery constraints by using virtual channels.
+SpaceFibre aims to support high data-rate payloads, for example synthetic aperture radar and hyper-spectral optical instruments.
+It provides robust, long distance communications for launcher applications and supports avionics applications with deterministic delivery constraints through the use of virtual channels.
 SpaceFibre enables a common onboard infrastructure to be used across many different mission applications resulting in cost reduction and design reusability.